nicolaiskogheim/somegitconflicts/README.md

   We learn to select one of the branches' version of history,
   and use that as a starting point for resolving the conflict.

+The next exercise will be a simple rebase.
+Stay tuned!

 ## General info and tips

 ### What is a conflict?